linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/16 European Monetary System Union.md

 effect on 1 January 2013 places very tight constraints on the fiscal deficits of eurozone countries.
 In addition, there has also been a new intergovernmental organization in the form of the European Stability Mechanism (ESM) set up to manage future 'bailouts' which strictly speaking had been ruled out in the Maastricht Treaty.
-!ere were also two key reports aimed at strengthening the EMU in December 2012: a report entitled _Towards_ _a Genuine Economic and Monetary Union_ was followed by a second report in June 2015 entitled _Completing_ _Europe's Economic and Monetary Union._ !is has led to two new initiatives to reinforce the EMU framework: the creation of a Banking Union and a Capital Markets Union. !e Banking Union has the objective of creating a safer and sounder banking sector, especially for those countries sharing the euro, while the Capital Markets Union has the objective of improving investment and savings $ows across the Union to the benefit of businesses and households and to lower the dependence of the eurozone on the banking sector.
+There were also two key reports aimed at strengthening the EMU in December 2012: a report entitled *Towards a Genuine Economic and Monetary Union* was followed by a second report in June 2015 entitled *Completing Europe's Economic and Monetary Union*.
+This has led to two new initiatives to reinforce the EMU framework: the creation of a Banking Union and a Capital Markets Union.
+The Banking Union has the objective of creating a safer and sounder banking sector, especially for those countries sharing the euro, while the Capital Markets Union has the objective of improving investment and savings flows across the Union to the benefit of businesses and households and to lower the dependence of the eurozone on the banking sector.

-389

-International Finance

-In this chapter, we will review the history behind the EMU and spend some time looking at the features

-and operation of its predecessor, the European Monetary System (EMS), which commenced operations in

-March 1979 and ultimately proved to be the vehicle for the achievement of EMU.
-We will describe the EMS

-and evaluate its performance during its years of operation, including an analysis of the major crises that

-confronted the system in 1992/93 and the convergence process in the run-up to EMU.
-We will then look

-at the economic gains/losses from EMU, including some controversial empirical research on the topic.
-We

-review the various safeguards that were originally put into place to ensure that the euro would be a sound lowin$ation currency, with particular focus on the Stability and Growth Pact.
-We will look at the arrangements for

-the management of the euro under the so-called eurosystem. !is is followed by an analysis of the eurozone

-crisis that started in January 2009 and the required bailout packages for Ireland, Portugal, Greece and Spain.
+In this chapter, we will review the history behind the EMU and spend some time looking at the features and operation of its predecessor, the European Monetary System (EMS), which commenced operations in March 1979 and ultimately proved to be the vehicle for the achievement of EMU.
+We will describe the EMS and evaluate its performance during its years of operation, including an analysis of the major crises that confronted the system in 1992/93 and the convergence process in the run-up to EMU.
+We will then look at the economic gains/losses from EMU, including some controversial empirical research on the topic.
+We review the various safeguards that were originally put into place to ensure that the euro would be a sound low-inflation currency, with particular focus on the Stability and Growth Pact.
+We will look at the arrangements for the management of the euro under the so-called eurosystem.
+This is followed by an analysis of the eurozone crisis that started in January 2009 and the required bailout packages for Ireland, Portugal, Greece and Spain.
 We also look at various solutions being put forward to resolve the crisis.
-Finally, we look at some of the issues

-raised by potential new entrants into the EMU, distinguishing between the cases of the United Kingdom and

-the 12 new countries which joined the EU in 2004 and 2007.
+Finally, we look at some of the issues raised by potential new entrants into the EMU, distinguishing between the cases of the United Kingdom and the 12 new countries which joined the EU in 2004 and 2007.

-16.2 THE SNAKE IN THE TUNNEL

-Following the collapse of the Bretton Woods system in 1971, there was a great deal of concern at the

-community level that if the European Economic Community (EEC) (as it was then called) countries allowed

-their exchange rates to be determined solely by market forces there might be large and sudden changes

-in international competitiveness associated with exchange rate movements that could undermine the

-development of free trade within the community.
-Indeed, it was feared that there might even be deliberate

-competitive depreciations by some countries to gain trading advantage, which could result in trade frictions

-and the emergence of protectionist pressures within the EEC and possibly threaten the existence of the

-community itself.
-In addition, following the Werner Report of 1972 (see section 16.14), the member countries

-- f the EEC had set a target date for achieving EMU by 1980.
+### 16.2 The Snake in the Tunnel

+Following the collapse of the Bretton Woods system in 1971, there was a great deal of concern at the community level that if the European Economic Community (EEC) (as it was then called) countries allowed their exchange rates to be determined solely by market forces there might be large and sudden changes in international competitiveness associated with exchange rate movements that could undermine the development of free trade within the community.
+Indeed, it was feared that there might even be deliberate competitive depreciations by some countries to gain trading advantage, which could result in trade frictions and the emergence of protectionist pressures within the EEC and possibly threaten the existence of the community itself.
+In addition, following the Werner Report of 1972 (see section 16.14), the member countries of the EEC had set a target date for achieving EMU by 1980.
 As a result of these fears and a desire to introduce a single currency as well as some degree of exchange rate stability, EEC members set up the so-called 'Snake in the Tunnel' which subsequently became the plain 'Snake'.

-!e Snake system has been characterized as a mini-Bretton Woods.
-It commenced operations on 24)April

-1972 and was made up of the original six EEC members (Belgium, France, Italy, Luxembourg, the Netherlands

-and Germany); on 23 May 1972 the UK and Denmark joined and Norway became an associate member.

-While the member currencies could vary by a maximum of ±1.125% against each other (the Snake) they

-could $oat by ±2.25% against the US dollar (the Tunnel) as permitted by the Smithsonian agreement. !is

-smaller margin of $uctuation for the member currencies vis-à-vis each other than was permitted against the

-US dollar gave rise to the term 'Snake in a Tunnel' to describe the system.
-Indeed, between 1972 and 1976

-Belgium and the Netherlands limited the divergence between their currencies to ±0.75%, and this became

-known as the 'worm inside the Snake'!

-!e Snake system had a chequered history; the UK abandoned its membership a(er just six weeks and was

-followed four days later by Denmark, which subsequently rejoined in October 1972.
-Italy withdrew from the

-Snake in February 1973 and the Tunnel was demolished in March 1973 when the Snake currencies decided on

-a joint $oat against the dollar.
-In April 1973 as part of the Snake system the European Monetary Cooperation

-Fund (EMCF) was set up to provide credits and support for deficit countries.
-France le( the system in

-January 1974, rejoined in July 1975 and le( again in March 1976.
-Norway le( the system in December 1978.

-!roughout its lifetime the Snake was characterized by a series of devaluations and revaluations which are

-listed in Table 16.1. !is, coupled with the fact that both Italy and France were out of the system, meant that

-390

-The European Monetary System and European Monetary Union
+The Snake system has been characterized as a mini-Bretton Woods.
+It commenced operations on 24 April 1972 and was made up of the original six EEC members (Belgium, France, Italy, Luxembourg, the Netherlands and Germany); on 23 May 1972 the UK and Denmark joined and Norway became an associate member.
+While the member currencies could vary by a maximum of ±1.125% against each other (the Snake) they could float by ±2.25% against the US dollar (the Tunnel) as permitted by the Smithsonian agreement.
+This smaller margin of fluctuation for the member currencies vis-à-vis each other than was permitted against the US dollar gave rise to the term 'Snake in a Tunnel' to describe the system.
+Indeed, between 1972 and 1976 Belgium and the Netherlands limited the divergence between their currencies to ±0.75%, and this became known as the 'worm inside the Snake'!

+The Snake system had a chequered history; the UK abandoned its membership after just six weeks and was followed four days later by Denmark, which subsequently rejoined in October 1972.
+Italy withdrew from the Snake in February 1973 and the Tunnel was demolished in March 1973 when the Snake currencies decided on a joint float against the dollar.
+In April 1973 as part of the Snake system the European Monetary Cooperation Fund (EMCF) was set up to provide credits and support for deficit countries.
+France left the system in January 1974, rejoined in July 1975 and left again in March 1976.
+Norway left the system in December 1978.
+Throughout its lifetime the Snake was characterized by a series of devaluations and revaluations which are listed in Table 16.1.
+This, coupled with the fact that both Italy and France were out of the system, meant that

 **Table 16.1** Central parity realignments in the Snake